 Small fountains in tight spaces can be very challenging to design.
 When working with big catch basins or swimming pools, making sure the water arc lands in the water is trivial.
 There are numerous options for this sort of thing.
 In tight spaces, however, it's easy to miss the basin.
 You don't want the water to wander too far away and miss the target.
 Any sort of water arc won't work in these cases.

 But, you also don't want to constrict the flow to the point that it's just dripping off the edge of the spout.
 The Neenah spout excells at moving a reasonable amount of water and keeping it from shooting too far out.
 It's an intersting middle ground that might make your small fountain work better.

 At very low flows the water flows off the lip in a broken up stream.
 At slightly higher flows the stream resembles a fluid chain ( you've seen that before I'm sure ) and stays together fairly well.
 At higher flows, what would be considered the far end of acceptable flows, the stream becomes more active and tends to move around

-- 1 in female NPT
+- threaded with 1 in NPT

 - a lot of love ❤